FedericaCardillo1999/EGRET3APreproc/README.md

 Access to the Hábrók cluster is open to all university staff upon request.
 Students can also obtain access if it is necessary for their courses, bachelor's, or master's research projects, provided they furnish project details, including the supervisor or teacher's name.
 To request access, you must complete the online form available on the CIT self-service portal Iris at: https://iris.service.rug.nl/.
 The form is located under "Research and innovation support," "Computing & facilities," and "Computing (Hábrók, Merlin)."
 Alternatively, you can search for "Habrok."
 The form requires your name and university account number, along with a brief description of why access is needed.

 For general information about the cluster, visit: https://wiki.hpc.rug.nl/habrok/introduction/what_is_a_cluster.

-- First bullet point
-- Second bullet point
-- Third bullet point
+- Install Python 3.9.6

 ```python
 # Example Python code